21bshwjt/pki-polaris/README.md

 - Read Polaris documentation to understand how Polaris works.

 #### There are three codes those are created the Dashboard sucessfully .
 Those are under 'routes' , 'subroutes' & 'build-apicache' folders.
 #### mainpol.ps1 will run the API & that is the only file that needs to be running by Windows Service or Scheduled tasks.
-Remaining files will be called during the runtime by mainpol.ps1. use VSCode or ISE for testing .
+Remaining files will be called during the runtime by mainpol.ps1.
+Use VSCode or ISE for testing .
 Create Windows Service associated with mainpol.ps1 once all are going good.

 ## routes